Olympics-Rowing-Drysdale bests great rival Synek in quarters

 Jan 13 Tokyo governor Yuriko Koike has asked the Kasumigaseki Country Club, venue of golf competition of the 2020 Olympic Games, to admit women as full members.

-The two have one of rowing's great rivalries and their meeting at this stage of the competition was a treat for the fans at the Rodrigo de Freitas Lagoon venue.
+The two have one of rowing's great rivalries and for them to meet at this stage of the competition was a treat for fans.

-"Whenever you meet Ondrej it's a battle and it's hard when you meet each other so early," Drysdale old reporters.

-"You can see Ondrej didn't go the full distance, but we'll see what everyone's got when we hit the later stages."

-The 37-year-old Drysdale, nicknamed Grandpa, is the reigning Olympic champion but Synek has claimed all of the world championship titles since the 2012 Olympics in London.
+Drysdale is the reigning Olympic champion and Synek has claimed all of the world championship titles in this Olympic cycle.

-Synek took an early lead in Tuesday's race and was still ahead at the halfway point but in the third Drysdale made a massive push and passed the Czech at about the 1,500 metres mark before winning by a length.
+Synek took an early lead and was still ahead at the halfway point but in the third Drysdale made a massive push and passed the Czech at about the 1,500 metres mark before winning by a length.

-The result could be seen as a psychological victory for Drysdale with bigger races to come but the Kiwi played it down.

-"I don't really place to much on it to be fair as it's early rounds.
-You can't read too much into it." said Drysdale, who has held the world's best time of 6 minutes 33.35 seconds since 2009.

 Among those joining them in the semi-finals are Cuban Angel Fournier Rodriguez, who has stated his intention of becoming the world's best, and Belgian Hannes Obreno, a surprise winner over Drysdale at Henley.